swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 Regular expressions are a ubiquitous, familiar, and concise syntax for matching and extracting text that satisfies a particular pattern.
 Syntactically, a regex literal in Swift should:

-- Be familiar and facilitate knowledge reuse
-- Fit in with Swift's library extensibility story for literals
+- Support a syntax familiar to developers who have learned to use regular expressions in other tools and languages
+- Allow reuse of many regular expressions not specifically designed for Swift (e.g. from Stack Overflow or popular programming books)
+- Allow libraries to define custom types that can be constructed with regex literals, much like string literals
+- Diagnose at compile time if a regex literal uses capabilities that aren't allowed by the type's regex dialect

 Further motivation, examples, and discussion can be found in the [overview thread][overview].